ChrstphrHll/npc_gen/students/Jacus Kosunten.md

 # Jacus Kosunten
 ---
 ### Description
-- Human Monk from Magmus Centerhold
+- Human Monk from Aldercrown Empire
 - 2nd year Exploration student in Burk
-- short wavy brunette hair that's plain, Pale Gray eyes, and Brown skin
+- short wavy blonde hair that's plain, Pale Gray eyes, and Brown skin
 - Is Risk-taking and Pure, and has Strength as their ideal

 ### Organizations